emasson-maxx/emasson-maxx.github.io/aboutme.md

 # Here's my 'official & corporate' profile

 Eric Masson has established a solid reputation for himself in the fields of modern mission critical system delivery, SAP integration and Interactive Computer Graphics.
-Eric Masson brings extensive expertise associated with in depth software development knowledge, technical team leading/mentoring and international business affairs guarantying success!
+Eric Masson brings extensive expertise associated with in depth software development knowledge, technical team leading/mentoring and international business affairs guaranteeing success!

 Among the strengths of Eric Masson are a solid 23+ years of Java Enterprise Class Technologies, 20+ years in Enterprise level messaging technology, 25+ years of direct experience in pioneering real-time 3D computer graphics on SGI, OpenGL/X11/Motif/Qt.